 Although you might not see them as places to find bargain antiques, antique show negotiating is very similar to that employed at flea markets.
 Asking for a “best price” is usually the way to go.
 The main difference is the type of show you’re perusing, which ranges from those actually similar to flea markets with everything under the sun on display to high-end charity antique shows with vetted dealers.

 Dealers in all types of show settings realize it's customary for shoppers to ask for reasonable discounts.
 Be aware, however, that some will welcome it more than others.
 Occasionally you’ll run across a show dealer who demands full price with no exception, and the way they respond to your request for a better price may be nothing short of rude.
-They'll seem insulted that you even thought to ask for a discount.
-The hard part about this is that you don't know how they're going to react until you go ahead and ask.

 In these instances, you can choose to begrudgingly pay the asking price and reinforce the belief that they don't have to consider discounts (or even be polite about it!) to make sales.
 Or, you can simply move on and do business with someone who knows how to treat their customers with respect.

 Most dealers, however, will treat you decently when you show them the same courtesy.
 Expect 10 percent to 25 percent off when you ask for a better price and make a counter offer, when needed.
 Know that checking back with a dealer at the end of a show if a piece is still available never hurts.